The 5 Benefits (and Drawbacks) of Running on a Treadmill, According to Experts

 The treadmill can be a great place to shore up your running cadence.
 Also known as step frequency, running cadence is simply the number of steps per minute, or SPM, you take while running.

-“For many runners, the quickest way to reap substantial benefits is to change their running cadence,” said Jack McNamara, M.S.c., C.S.C.S., NASM-CPT, and a clinical exercise physiologist who specializes in coaching running techniques.
+"For many runners, the quickest way to reap substantial benefits is to change their running cadence", said Jack McNamara, M.S.c., CSCS, NASM-CPT and a clinical exercise physiologist who specialises in coaching running techniques.

-Because the treadmill moves at a fixed speed, it’s a great place to practice running at a faster cadence for a given pace, he said.
+Because the treadmill moves at a fixed speed, it's a great place to practise running at a faster cadence for a given pace, he said.

-For context, McNamara said that the original "optimal running cadence" of 180 SPM originated at the 1984 Olympics, “when [track coach] Jack Daniels observed that the fastest and most efficient runners took at least 180 steps per minute, regardless of their size or gender.”
-However, as McNamara pointed out, it’s critical to remember that, for most runners, that 180 SPM is not a universal rule — especially for those who run recreationally.
+For context, McNamara said that the original 'optimal running cadence' of 180 SPM originated at the 1984 games, "when [athletics coach] Jack Daniels observed that the fastest and most efficient runners took at least 180 steps per minute, regardless of their size or gender".
+However, as McNamara pointed out, it's critical to remember that, for most runners, 180 SPM is not a universal rule—especially for those who run recreationally.

 For example, those who are taller will naturally take fewer steps per minute and have a lower cadence, said Claire Bartholic, an ASFA-certified running coach.